sudo-self/Rpi-shairport-sync/README.md

 Debian, Ubuntu and Raspbian users can get the basics with:

 - `# apt-get install build-essential git xmltoman` – these may already be installed.
-- `# apt-get install autoconf automake libtool libdaemon-dev libpopt-dev libconfig-dev`
+- `# apt-get install autoconf automake libtool libpopt-dev libconfig-dev`
+- `# apt-get install libdaemon-dev` – if you need libdaemon support.
 - `# apt-get install libasound2-dev` for the ALSA libraries
 - `# apt-get install libpulse-dev` for the PulseAudio libraries
 - `# apt-get install avahi-daemon libavahi-client-dev` if you want to use Avahi (recommended).